 • treatment of neoplasms with special gels, ointments, aerosols, solutions.

-2. Isoprinosine is a Hungarian immunomodulatory drug with antiviral activity.
+2. Isoprinosine is a Hungarian immunomodulatory drug with antiviral action.
 At the discretion of the doctor, it should be taken 2 tablets 3 or 4 times a day for a month.
 After a 10-day break, the course of treatment with Isoprinosine can be repeated.

-4. Acyclovir is an inexpensive, and at the same time effective antiviral drug with a pronounced immunostimulating effect.
+4. Acyclovir is an inexpensive and at the same time effective antiviral drug with a pronounced immunostimulating effect.
 It should be taken in courses of one tablet every four hours.

 Dietary supplements as part of complex therapy